r-uben/interpolation-sw-2010/README.md

 - Implement the Stock-Watson (2010) Kalman filter interpolation method
 - Generate comparison visualizations between quarterly and monthly data
 - Fetch data directly from FRED and BEA (Bureau of Economic Analysis) using web scraping or API
+- Upload data to AWS S3 for storage and sharing
 - Configurable via YAML configuration files
 - Comprehensive data validation and quality metrics
 - Progress tracking and logging